rekalogika/rekalogika-docs/docs/analytics/05-value-resolver/05-property-path.md

 title: Property Path
 ---

-Basically all `ValueResolver`s accept property path.
+Some `ValueResolver`s accept property path as their argument.
 This allows you to specify a path to a specific property from the root entity, traversing through related entities.
 The framework will automatically make the necessary joins behind the scenes.

 ## Example of Using a Property Path in a Dimension